MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 ### New environment settings

 There are two ways to create a new environment.
-You can either create an entirely new environment or you can copy some configuration settings from an existing environment.
+You can either specify an entirely new configuration, or you can copy some configuration settings from an existing environment.

 If you don't want to create a new environment from scratch, select **Copy from existing environment**.
-You'll see a list of all available environments from your organization where you can copy data from.
+You'll see a list of all available environments in your organization where you can copy data from.

 ### Specify environment settings

 1. In the **Create new environment** dialog, provide the following details:
    - **Display name**: The name that represents this environment in the Customer Insights app.
-This field is already filled in if you copy from an existing environment but you can change it.
+This field is already filled in if you've copied an existing environment, but you can change it.
-   - **Region**: The region into which the service is deployed and hosted
+   - **Region**: The region into which the service is deployed and hosted.
-   - **Type**: Select if you want to create a Production environment or a Sandbox environment
+   - **Type**: Select whether you want to create a Production or Sandbox environment.

 2. Optionally, you can select **Advanced** to configure additional settings:

-   - **Storage**: Specifies where you want to store the output data generated from Customer Insights.
+   - **Save all data to**: Specifies where you want to store the output data generated from Customer Insights.
 You'll have two options: **Customer Insights storage** (an Azure Data Lake managed by the Customer Insights team) and **Azure Data Lake Storage Gen2** (your own Azure Data Lake Storage).
 By default, the Customer Insights storage option is selected.

    > [!NOTE]
    > By saving data to Azure Data Lake Storage, you agree that data will be transferred to and stored in the appropriate geographic location for that Azure storage account, which may differ from where data is stored in Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center.](https://www.microsoft.com/trust-center)